danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

   - "AI Forecasts, Fear, and Focus"
 ---

 I've been blogging for years, but I've never had an editor.
 My process has always been: write a draft, sleep on it for a few days, then come back with "fresh eyes" to do my own editing.
-It works, but it's far from ideal.
+It works, but it's not optimal.
 When I worked at a company with an engineering blog, we had a group of writers who would take turns editing each other's posts.
 Having another person's feedback and perspective was invaluable.
 But on my personal blog?
 I could ask a friend or colleague, but I don't like to bother people with that kind of commitment.

 ## The Code Review Parallel